haxworx/Establish/README.md

   Basically don't mess up!
 It *should* do what you ask it to do for now!

+FIXME (FreeBSD):

+* Why does it need to use the fallback code???

 TODO:

 * Maybe a good idea to move the HTTP/SSL stuff out of the GUI binary and call that???